Scandotcom/frontend-challenge/README.md

 # Scan.com Frontend Challenge

-The challenge is to build a UI for this project that allows a user to save their favorite places and display them on a map.
+The challenge is to build a front-end for this project that allows a user to save their favorite places and display them on a map.
 A user should be able to add places to their list by choosing a location somehow and/or interacting with a form of some type.

 A map should be rendered that display their saved places and updates as they add/remove places.